F-Haferkorn/ogis-cxxloop-examples/README.md

  - the solution *"is ready to rumble"*
  - the solution *is based on the c-preprocessor (cpp) only.*
  - it is a header only solution
- - no changes to any compiler are necesary.
+ - no changes to any compiler are necessary.
- - it creates a hidden index name uinsg the macro  CPPMACRO_UNIQUE_ID()
+ - it creates a hidden index name using the macro  CPPMACRO_UNIQUE_ID()

 Outcomes for ANSI-C
  - Even if it has been designed for Modern C++ it works also with a plain ANSI-C compiler (using long as the type of the index variable)